analogjs/analog/apps/docs-app/docs/features/deployment/providers.md

 After that, enter `YOUR_APP_NAME/dist` as the `Build output directory`.

-You can test the build locally by running the following command:
+To test the build locally, run the following command:

 ```
 BUILD_PRESET=cloudflare-pages npx nx build YOUR_APP_NAME